alexandrosstergiou/adaPool/README.md

 --------------------------------------------------------------------------------
 ## Abstract
-Pooling layers are essential building blocks of Convolutional Neural Networks (CNNs) that reduce computational overhead and increase the receptive fields of proceeding convolutional operations.
-They aim to produce downsampled volumes that closely resemble the input volume while, ideally, also being computationally and memory efficient.
-It is a challenge to meet both requirements jointly.
-To this end, we propose an adaptive and exponentially weighted pooling method named <i>adaPool</i>.
-Our proposed method uses a parameterized fusion of two sets of pooling kernels that are based on the exponent of the Dice-Sørensen coefficient and the exponential maximum, respectively.
+Pooling layers are essential building blocks of convolutional neural networks (CNNs), to reduce computational overhead and increase the receptive fields of proceeding convolutional operations.
+Their goal is to produce downsampled volumes that closely resemble the input volume while, ideally, also being computationally and memory efficient.
+Meeting both these requirements remains a challenge.
+To this end, we propose an adaptive and exponentially weighted pooling method: adaPool.
+Our method learns a regional-specific fusion of two sets of pooling kernels that are based on the exponent of the DiceSørensen coefficient and the exponential maximum, respectively.
+AdaPool improves the preservation of detail on a range of tasks including image and video classification and object detection.
 A key property of adaPool is its bidirectional nature.
-In contrast to common pooling methods, weights can be used to upsample a downsampled activation map.
-We term this method <i>adaUnPool</i>.
-We demonstrate how adaPool improves the preservation of detail through a range of tasks including image and video classification and object detection.
-We then evaluate adaUnPool on image and video frame super-resolution and frame interpolation tasks.
-For benchmarking, we introduce <i>Inter4K</i>, a novel high-quality, high frame-rate video dataset.
-Our combined experiments demonstrate that adaPool systematically achieves better results across tasks and backbone architectures, while introducing a minor additional computational and memory overhead. <p align="center">
+In contrast to common pooling methods, the learned weights can also be used to upsample activation maps.
+We term this method adaUnPool.
+We evaluate adaUnPool on image and video super-resolution and frame interpolation.
+For benchmarking, we introduce Inter4K, a novel high-quality, high frame-rate video dataset.
+Our experiments demonstrate that adaPool systematically achieves better results across tasks and backbones, while introducing a minor additional computational and memory overhead. <p align="center">

 <p align="center">
 <img src="./images/adaPool_cover.png" width="700" />